In This Article

 - Chocolate: Chocolate edibles are favored for their long-lasting effects.
 The fat content in chocolate helps the body to absorb cannabinoids more easily, potentially providing sustained symptom relief.

-- Baked Goods: Like chocolate, cookies and brownies are preferred for their high fat content, which helps the body absorb the cannabinoids better.
+- Baked Goods: Cookies and brownies are preferred for their high fat content, which helps the body absorb cannabinoids more effectively.

 While many edibles can be beneficial, some ingredients might not be suitable for ADHD patients.
 Try to avoid: